Beliefs about Racial Discrimination and Support for Pro-black Policies

 102 Pages Posted: 21 Sep 2017 Last revised: 25 Apr 2019

 Date Written: February 5, 2019

-We examine whether beliefs about racial discrimination causally affect support for pro-black policies.
-Using representative samples of Americans, we elicit quantitative and incentivized beliefs about the extent of labor market discrimination against blacks.
-55 percent overestimate the extent of discrimination against blacks, and Republicans are 19 percentage points less likely than Democrats to overestimate discrimination.
-An information treatment substantially narrows Republican–Democrat differences in beliefs, but fails to narrow differences in political behavior.
-Overall, the results demonstrate that correcting biases in beliefs about the extent of racial discrimination is not sufficient to reduce political polarization in support for pro-black policies.
+We provide nationally representative evidence on people’s beliefs about hiring discrimination against black Americans and examine whether these beliefs causally affect support for pro-black policies.
+Using representative samples of Americans, we elicit quantitative and incentivized beliefs about the extent of hiring discrimination against blacks.
+55 percent of Americans overestimate the extent of hiring discrimination against blacks, and Republicans are 19 percentage points less likely than Democrats to overestimate the extent of hiring discrimination against blacks.
+To introduce exogenous variation in beliefs, we provide a random subset of our respondents with research evidence from a correspondence study that tested for hiring discrimination against blacks.
+The information treatment substantially narrows Republican–Democrat differences in beliefs, but fails to narrow differences in policy views.
+Our findings demonstrate that correcting biases in beliefs about the extent of hiring discrimination against blacks is not sufficient to reduce political polarization in support for pro-black policies.

-Keywords: Racial discrimination, Beliefs, Pro-black Policies, Policy Preferences
+Keywords: Racial Discrimination, Beliefs, Affirmative Action, Belief Extrapolation, Policy Preferences

 Suggested Citation: Suggested Citation